polkadot-fellows/Evaluations/argument/Nathy-bajo/0001-Nathy-bajo-2026-05-promote-to-rank-I.md

 ### 5. Issue Discovery & Project Hygiene (polkadot-sdk and json-rpc-interface-spec)

-Beyond direct code contributions, I actively identify and document gaps, edge cases, and improvements in the polkadot-sdk to guide future work and lower the contribution barrier.
+Beyond direct code contributions, I actively identify and document gaps, edge cases, and improvements across the ecosystem to guide future work and lower the contribution barrier.
 This reporting period, I have opened numerous issues, particularly around pallet-revive and JSON-RPC infrastructure, many of which are now being implemented by myself.

 Some of the currently open issues I authored can be found here: